OctoLinker/api/README.md

 Our [Privacy Policy](https://github.com/OctoLinker/OctoLinker/blob/master/privacy-policy.md) describes our practices related to the use, storage and disclosure of information we collect when you're using our service.

-If you do not want your requests to be logged, you can opt-out of logging by sending `'Do-Not-Track': '1'` or `'DNT': '1'` in the request headers.

 ## License

 Copyright (c) 2015 Stefan Buck.
 Licensed under the MIT license.

 [travis-url]: https://travis-ci.org/OctoLinker/live-resolver
 [travis-image]: https://travis-ci.org/OctoLinker/live-resolver.svg?branch=master